MSSG-07/div-it-up/solution.md

 ### CHALLENGE:
 ***Articulate in one sentence the difference between functions and methods.***
--*A function is an independent block of reusable code, whereas a method is a function that is associated with an object and called using that object.*
+*A function is an independent block of reusable code, whereas a method is a function that is associated with an object and called using that object.* \

 ## MAKING DECISIONS